What the Planets are doing this month

 back to top

 Jupiter.
-Still retrograding between the horns of Taurus the bull, Jupiter will be rising around 10:30pm at the beginning of November but by the end of the month will rise two hours earlier.
-The waning gibbous Moon is in the vicinity on the 21st and 22nd of the month.
+Still hanging about in Gemini, Jupiter rises around 1:00am at the start of November but by the end of the month will rise a full two hours earlier.
+It will be located a few degrees to the south of Gemini's brightest stars Caster and Pollux but will be a couple of magnitudes brighter.
+The waning gibbous Moon passes by Jupiter on the 10th and 11th of the month.

 back to top